Albanese maps for open algebraic spaces: Behavior under base change

 \section{Behavior under base change}

 \mylabel{Behavior}

-Let $k_0$ be a ground field of characteristic $p\geq 0$, and $U_0$ be an algebraic space that is separated and of finite type.
+Let $k_0$ be a ground field of characteristic $p\geq 0$, and $U_0$ be an algebraic space that is separated and of finite type over $k_0$.
 Given a field extension $k_0\subset k$, we consider the base-change $U=U_0\otimes k$.
 Suppose that $U^\aff$ is reduced and connected, and that $k$ is the essential field of constants for $U$.
-Then the analogous statement holds for $U_0$, and we have Albanese maps
+Then the same properties hold for $U_0$, and we have Albanese maps

 and also the base-change of the Albanese map $f_{0,k}:U\ra \Alb_{U_0/k_0}\otimes k$.
 The universal property of $f$ gives a \emph{comparison map}

 such that $c\circ f =f_{0,k}$.
 This is an isomorphism, provided $U_0=X_0$ is proper, according to \cite{Laurent; Schroeer 2021}, Corollary 10.5.
 In general, the situation is more complicated, because the base-change functor $\Cpt(U_0)\ra \Cpt(U)$ usually is not an equivalence of categories.
 In fact, we shall see in the next section examples of algebraic curves over imperfect fields where the comparison map fails to be an isomorphism.